FosterSamuel/log/README.md

 # log
-Personal logging from the command line.
+Logging from the command line in the way that I prefer.

 Example:
 ```bash